- Let a guide show you the Grand Palace, Wat Po, and Emerald Buddha

 Day 9: Koh Samui Beach Free Day

 Finish up your Thailand experience with a free day to hit the beaches!
-Koh Samui and the surrounding area is known for its outstanding beaches, bays, and small coves offering a wide variety of scenery, activities, and endless stretches of powdery white sand to throw down a towel.
+Koh Samui and the surrounding area are known for their outstanding beaches, bays, and small coves offering a wide variety of scenery, activities, and endless stretches of powdery white sand to throw down a towel.
 From the long and busy beach of Chaweng to the short and secluded coast on Choeng Mon, you'll have many options to choose from.

 Before dinner, consider taking one more beach stroll around sunset with the possibility to stop and have a refreshing drink at one of the island's many bars along the shore.